 6) Tour Unique Museums

 Explore Leadville’s unique museums to see crystals and gems, walk through life-size mine replicas, tour an 1879 opera house, and marvel at a frontier synagogue.
-The National Mining Hall of Fame and Museum is open year ’round.
-Temple Israel is open until late October (and by appointment year ’round), with fascinating insights about pioneer Jewish life.
+The National Mining Hall of Fame and Museum tells the story of mining, past, present, and future.
+Temple Israel shares fascinating insights about pioneer Jewish life.
 The Healy House Museum & Dexter Cabin lets you experience daily life in the Silver Rush days.
-It is open Thursday-Saturday, 10 a.m. to 2 p.m.

 No matter what you do, you’re sure to fall in love with Leadville in the autumn.
 Book your stay today!